BlueBrain/gitlab-pipelines/README.md

   version.
 Passed to `spack export --scope=user --module tcl --explicit`.
 * `SPACK_INSTALL_EXTRA_FLAGS` (optional, debug): these arguments are passed to the install command as `spack ${SPACK_INSTALL_EXTRA_FLAGS} install ...`.
 It may be useful to set this to `--debug`, `-ddd` etc. when manually launching a problematic pipeline.
+* `SPACK_EXTRA_MODULES`: list of modules to load before building with Spack.

 ## Basic Setup